EdoKara/edokara.github.io/_posts/2023-07-23-Valve_Switcher.md

     }
 }
     }

+pub fn sendmsg(input:u8) -> Result<usize> {
+   //!
+   //! # Send Message
+   //!
+   //! this function sends the Arduino a message.
+Because the wait times between messages are so long,
+   //! the function is made so that it opens a new serial connection every time it needs to talk to the arduino.
+   //!
+If sending more regular signals, you need to modify this so that the port sits open (probably at the top of the loop)
+   //! because the arduino has about a ~2.5 second lag between when you start opening the serial port and when it can
+   //! take messages.
+There is also some timeout on the computer's side of the connection, so if the input is
+   //! slow enough you'll run up against that constraint and have to open the port every time.

+    let builder = serialport::new("COM5", 9600) //params to tune for the Arduino port .timeout(Duration::from_millis(3000)) //3s timeout
+        .data_bits(DataBits::Eight)
+        .stop_bits(StopBits::One);

+    let mut port = builder.open().expect("failed to connect."); //

+    let binding: String = input.to_string();
+    let writebyte:&[u8] = binding.as_bytes();

+    port
+    .write(writebyte)

+}

+pub fn setup(routime:u64) {

+    //! # Setup
+    //!
+    //! this func waits the specified amount of time before starting the rest of the program.
+Very small wrapper.

+    let mut startflag:u8 = 0;

+    while startflag == 0 {
+    let time_now:u64 = SystemTime::now()
+        .duration_since(SystemTime::UNIX_EPOCH)
+        .unwrap()
+        .as_secs()+TIME_OFFSET;

+    if time_now % (routime) == 0 {
+        startflag = 1;}
+        else {startflag = 0;}
+    }
+}

 ```

 The differencing approach was a relatively fast way to get a relative system time without offsetting from `UNIX_EPOCH`.